Aaron-Bopp/TIM/40_Evergreens/Clean electricity requires large changes in power infrastructure.md

 > ![[books - How to Avoid a Climate Disaster#^308344237]]

-We will also nee more to support industrial processes that can no longer use [[fossil fuels]]
+We will also need more to support industrial processes that can no longer use [[fossil fuels]]

 > ![[books - How to Avoid a Climate Disaster#^308667891]]